 Thanks to the generosity of donors and the cancer center’s auxiliary members, the Ernest and Eugenia Wyatt Guest House opened in 2001, just footsteps away from Ellis Fischel’s location on the Business Loop.
-The guest house provides lodging and a place of respite for patients and families who live more than 50 miles away and must travel for their care.
-The guest house is named in honor of the late Ernest Wyatt and his wife, Eugenia, a lifelong central Missouri resident whose sister was treated by the cancer center’s namesake, Ellis Fischel, MD.
+The guest house provided lodging and a place of respite for patients and families who lived more than 50 miles away and traveled for their care.
+The guest house was named in honor of the late Ernest Wyatt and his wife, Eugenia, a lifelong central Missouri resident whose sister was treated by the cancer center’s namesake, Ellis Fischel, MD.

-In 2005, University of Missouri Health Care embarked on a strategic planning process.
+In 2005, MU Health Care embarked on a strategic planning process.
 A facility review of the Ellis Fischel building on the Business Loop found that the 70-year-old building needed to be replaced.
-During the coming years, plans were developed to design and build a state-of-the-art facility for Ellis Fischel Cancer Center.
+During the coming years, plans were developed to design and build a state-of-the-art facility for Ellis Fischel.

 Researchers throughout the University of Missouri collaborated on cancer studies funded by the National Institutes of Cancer, including nanotechnology and comparative oncology studies with Ellis Fischel and College of Veterinary Medicine researchers.

 Ellis Fischel’s experts continued to use new technology in the fight against cancer, adding a Trilogy Tx linear accelerator in 2008 to deliver targeted radiation to tumors and digital mammography in 2012 to screen for breast cancer.